shawest/neucbot/README.md

 If the -s option is not specified, a default step size of 0.01 MeV will be assumed.

+TALYS/JENDL databases can be select by adding letter t or j (accordingly) both in uppercase and lowercase.
+If database is not selected or there is no JENDL data, the calculations will use data from TALYS.

 NeuCBOT comes with acrylic as an example material, stored in ./Materials/Acrylic.dat.

 We also provide the <sup>232</sup>Th, <sup>235</sup>U, and upper and lower <sup>238</sup>U decay chains (split above <sup>226</sup>Ra), as well as the <sup>210</sup>Pb decay chain as example decay chains.
 These chains are stored in ./Chains/.

 Examples of alpha lists can be seen in ./AlphaLists/ where we include alpha energies emitted by several isotopes found in the decay chains.

 Example usage of neucbot with both of these options is given below